Metamaterials: The future of 3D Printing

 Laser Cutting metamaterial mechanisms

 You can create a metamaterial mechanism with laser cutting as well!
 Though, keep in mind that there are a few more constraints compared to 3D Printing.
 The most obvious restriction is the design freedom.
 For example, you cannot create lattice structures and impossible geometries such as these you can achieve with 3D printing.
 The functionality of a metamaterial mechanism is defined mostly by its structures and not its material.
 So, even if rubber foam material would be the ideal material to use for creating metamaterial mechanisms with laser cutting, you can still use other materials too.
 Among the list of the laser cutting materials we offer, the most adequate one would be the acrylic material.

 If you want to get deeper into this topic, you can read the research project about metamaterial mechanisms from the Hasso Plattner Institute.
 We hope this article inspired you to explore more about the potential of this arising technology!
-If you want to continue reading about disruptive technologies with promising applications, we invite you to read this blog post about 4D printing technology!
+If you want to continue reading about disruptive technologies with promising applications and follow the future metamaterials researches, we invite you to read this blog post about 4D printing technology!